 - Propane Gas Heater – This is pretty straightforward.
 It is a gas patio heater that needs propane as its fuel source instead of burning wood or using electricity.
 There are several different types of propane patio heater, and some of them have more heat output than others.
 Regardless if they all use liquid propane, a better brand propane heater will always outperform a cheap, generic one, especially a heater portable enough to fit on a table.
 While propane has its uses, an electric heater can usually

 - Natural Gas Heater – This is another type of gas heater but instead of using propane, it uses natural gas.
 This means that you have to run gas lines to the location where the heater is located.
 Unless you already have natural gas lines near your patio, possibly from a built-in gas barbeque system, you are going to need to have them run to the heater and that can be a costly endeavor.
 The other downside is these heaters are in a fixed position and you can’t really move them if the need arises.

 - Fire Pit – Usually these are simple wood outdoor fire pits, but they can be pit systems that are propane or natural gas.
 You usually see these as a circular unit that is raised so people can sit around it.
 It has more in common with a campfire but the flames aren’t usually as high as campfire flames can get.

 - Infrared Patio Heater – This is a heater that uses an infrared heating system.
 Cold air is sucked in, the infrared heater quickly warms the air, then the air is blown back out.
-These work best as an indoor patio heater rather than an electric outdoor heater due to the lack of radiant heat production.
+These work best as indoor patio heaters rather than electric outdoor heaters due to the lack of radiant heat production.